nodesocket/dogpatch/README.md

          ->close();
 ````

-Or, even better, if you'd like to reuse the same curl connection and options:
+Or, even better, if you'd like to reuse the same curl connection and curl options:

 ````php
 $dogpatch = new Dogpatch();